Carlos Beruff

-Previously, Beruff was a candidate for the U.S. Senate in 2016, but lost the Republican primary.
-He was a gubernatorial appointee to the Sarasota-Bradenton Airport Authority, the Southwest Florida West Management Board, and the State College of Florida board.
+Beruff was a candidate for the U.S. Senate in 2016, losing the Republican primary to Marco Rubio.
+He was a gubernatorial appointee to the Sarasota-Bradenton Airport Authority, the Southwest Florida Water Management Board, and the State College of Florida board.
 Beruff was born in Miami, Florida, to Cuban-immigrant parents.

-Medallion Home
+Early life and education

+Beruff was born on January 1, 1958.
+His parents, Sylvia Vilarello and Marco Tulio Beruff, were Cuban refugees.
+He attended a boarding school in Howey-in-the-Hills, Florida.
+He later attended Stetson University, and later the University of South Florida.

+Career

 In 1984, Beruff founded Medallion Home, a home builder located in Bradenton, Florida.

-Gubernatorial appointments
+Political career

 In 2009, then-Florida Governor Charlie Crist appointed Beruff to the Sarasota-Bradenton Airport Authority, the Southwest Florida Water Management board, and the State College of Florida board.
 The next governor, Rick Scott, reappointed Beruff to all three positions.

-In the 2010 U.S. Senate election in Florida, Beruff supported Charlie Crist, who was running as an independent and later became a Democrat, over Republican Marco Rubio.
+In the 2010 U.S. Senate election in Florida, Beruff supported Crist, who was running as an independent and later became a Democrat, over Republican Marco Rubio.

 Resignation from Southwest Florida Water Management District board

 In August 2015, Beruff resigned from the Southwest Florida Water Management District board after voting to approve a friend's plan to destroy an acre of wetlands for a development.
 An administrative law judge recommended against issuing the permit, which allowed developer Pat Neal to remove mangroves and fill wetlands in order to build a family compound on Perico Island.